“I have a website; isn’t that enough?”

 In other words, landing pages enable you to sell more, regardless of what it is that you offer.

-So, how should offline businesses use landing pages and what are the most important landing pages to have?
+So, how should offline businesses use landing page design and what are the most important landing pages to have?

 And oh, the same principles apply just as much to online businesses…